gpuweb/WSL/Spec/source/index.rst

     ifStmt: "if" "(" `expr` ")" `stmt`
     ifElseStmt: "if" "(" `expr` ")" `stmt` "else" `stmt`

-.. todo:: should I forbid assignments (without parentheses) inside the conditions of if/while to avoid the common mistaking of "=" for "==" ?
+.. should I forbid assignments (without parentheses) inside the conditions of if/while to avoid the common mistaking of "=" for "==" ?
 (Myles: Let's say "yes, forbid it" for now, and we can change it if people complain)
+   Delayed for now, may be done in a future revision

 The first of these two productions is merely syntactic sugar for the second: